 No matter what you choose as your volunteer efforts, you are helping patients.
-Whether it's providing comfort, distributing reading materials, staffing a family waiting room, connecting family and friends with their loved ones through the Lobby reception desk or serving as a Volunteen, you will make an incredible difference.
+Whether it's providing comfort, distributing reading materials, staffing a family waiting room, or connecting family and friends with their loved ones through the Lobby reception desk, you will make an incredible difference.